Santhosh-p653/deepfake-agentic-ai/README.md

 Deepfake Agentic AI is a sophisticated, service-oriented system designed to detect spatial and temporal inconsistencies in digital media.
-By utilizing a multi-signal pipeline — preprocessing quality analysis, CNN-based face detection, and LLM-powered log analysis — it provides an industry-standard approach to verifying media authenticity.
+By utilizing a multi-signal pipeline — preprocessing quality analysis, RetinaFace-based face detection, SiglipForImageClassification deepfake scoring, and LLM-powered log analysis — it provides an industry-standard approach to verifying media authenticity.

 ---